HOW OLD IS MY PIANO OR ORGAN?

 Dating an instrument by serial number and brand name

 The most accurate way to determine the specific age of your instrument is by cross-referencing the brand name with the serial number.
-There are a handful of historical publications that are used in the industry to cross-reference brand names with serial numbers in order to determine specific dates of manufacture.
-While most major manufactures are listed in these archives, we sometimes encounter smaller, lesser-known firms which are not listed.
-Sadly, the history of many smaller firms has been lost over time.
+There are a handful of historical publications that can be used to cross-reference brand names with serial numbers in order to determine specific dates of manufacture.
+While most major manufactures are listed in these archives, some smaller and lesser-known firms may not be listed.
+Sadly, the history of many obscure firms has been lost over time.

 Estimating the general age of an instrument